nearprotocol/stakewars/challenges/challenge001.md

 ### 3.3.
 Delegate your own unstaked funds to the staking pool

-1. From your near-shell machine, deposit the funds from your master account to the staking pool: `near call stakingPool_ID deposit '{}' --accountId account_ID --amount 100`
+1. From your near-cli machine, deposit the funds from your master account to the staking pool: `near call stakingPool_ID deposit '{}' --accountId account_ID --amount 100`
 	Where 100 is the amount in NEAR tokens you want to deposit.
 2. Stake your deposited funds, with the command `near call stakingPool_ID stake '{"amount": "100000000000000000000000000"}' --accountId account_ID`